 To do well on the second midterm will require that you know the material that was on the first midterm.

 All of your quizzes and exams will be multiple choice.
-With 500 students there is no other option.
+With hundreds of students there is no other option.

 Contact me via email | Home Page | Top of Page